-The information comes primarily from research and expert-based knowledge, with a focus on scientific articles in peer-reviewed journals where possible.
+The information in the articles comes primarily from research-based and expert-based knowledge, with a focus on scientific articles in peer-reviewed journals where possible.

 How do you decide what to write about?

 I look for topics that are interesting and beneficial to learn about.
 My focus is on useful psychology, primarily in terms of mental performance, social interactions, and optimal learning.
 However, I also write about other things that can be helpful, such as the role of logical fallacies in debates, and how to increase your productivity.

-The articles are too long.
+Most of the articles are too long for me.
 How can I get the TL;DR version?

 At the end of each article, there is a ‘summary and conclusions’ section, which gives you a brief overview of the material.
 I recommend reading it even if you’ve already read the entire article, since it can help you go over the key points that you’ve just learned.

 How often do you publish new material?

 I publish a new article once a week.
 If you want to get notified when this happens, you can sign up for the mailing list.

 Do you have any social media accounts that I can follow in order to hear about new articles?